Research Services and Instruction

 Web: https://library.gmu.edu/masonpublishing

 The Mason Publishing Group provides support and resources to the George Mason University community for creating, curating, and disseminating scholarly, creative, and educational works.
-Mason Publishing includes a cluster of publishing-related activities such as the George Mason University Press, scholarly communication and copyright, Open Educational Resources, University Dissertation & Thesis Services, Mason's institutional repository (MARS), electronic journal hosting and publishing, and data publication.
+Mason Publishing includes a cluster of publishing-related activities such as the George Mason University Press, Open Educational Resources, University Dissertation & Thesis Services, Mason's institutional repository (MARS), electronic journal hosting and publishing, and data publication.

 George Mason University Press